KelvCodes/KelvCodes/README.md

 - 👯 I’m eagerly looking to collaborate with  *Other Developers* to build world class  projects.

-- 🤝 I’m looking fo help with *My Project as well as Sponsors*
+- 🤝 I’m looking f help with *My Project as well as Sponsors*

 - 👨‍💻 All of my projects are available at Repository(don't forget to star them).